cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:covid_situation_deaths

 - Deaths in [Cambodge]{"entity": "country_code", "value": "KH"}.
+- Deaths in the [Republic of South Africa]{"entity": "country_code", "value": "ZA"}
 - How many deaths are in [Gànnaar]{"entity": "country_code", "value": "MR"}?
 - How many deaths can you count in the [Ilhas Marianas do Norte]{"entity": "country_code", "value": "MP"} alone?
-- How many deaths in [Estado de Israel]{"entity": "country_code", "value": "IL"}?
+- How many deaths in the [Estado de Israel]{"entity": "country_code", "value": "IL"}?
 - How many died in [Principauté de Monaco]{"entity": "country_code", "value": "MC"}?
 - How many people died in [South Korea]{"entity": "country_code", "value": "KR"}?
 - Number of deaths [Mauritius]{"entity": "country_code", "value": "MU"}.
 - Number of deaths in [Dziko la Malaŵi]{"entity": "country_code", "value": "MW"}?
+- Number of deaths in the [Republic of Burundi]{"entity": "country_code", "value": "BI"}?
 - how many covid 19 death cases in [Tajiquistão]{"entity": "country_code", "value": "TJ"}?

 ## intent:covid_situation_infected

 - Active cases in [Republic of the Sudan]{"entity": "country_code", "value": "SD"}.
 - How many active cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
-- How many active cases in [Kingdom of Bahrain]{"entity": "country_code", "value": "BH"}?
+- How many active cases in the [Kingdom of Bahrain]{"entity": "country_code", "value": "BH"}?
 - How many active cases of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?
 - How many cases in
 - How many cases in [Großherzogtum Luxemburg]{"entity": "country_code", "value": "LU"}
 - How many coronavirus case are in [Ilhas Geórgia do Sul e Sanduíche do Sul]{"entity": "country_code", "value": "GS"}
 - How many infected are in [The Western Kingdom]{"entity": "country_code", "value": "MA"}?
+- How many infected in the [Japan]{"entity": "country_code", "value": "JP"}?
-- How many infected in [Repiblik D Ayiti]{"entity": "country_code", "value": "HT"}?
+- How many infected in the [Repiblik D Ayiti]{"entity": "country_code", "value": "HT"}?
 - How many people are infected in [Rephaboliki ya Afrika Borwa]{"entity": "country_code", "value": "ZA"} to this date?
 - How many people are infected in [Pākistān]{"entity": "country_code", "value": "PK"}?
 - How many people are with covid in [République du Rwanda]{"entity": "country_code", "value": "RW"}